richgel999/ufo_data/bin/anon_pdf.md

 >**_Note_**: This is at a time when USAF public messaging is debunking UAP cases.

 **(PUBLIC DOMAIN)** - 1951 — USAF Maj.
-Dewey Fournet, while serving on Project Blue Book, conducted his own FOIA-exempt extragovernment investigation of undersea and aerial UAP with assistance from the Navy dubbed Operation Interloper.
+Dewey Fournet, while serving on **Project Blue Book**, conducted his own FOIA-exempt extragovernment investigation of undersea and aerial UAP with assistance from the Navy dubbed Operation Interloper.
 Fournet used his access and USG resources and all but three case files (up to 28) remain lost because they were held in personal archives.
 Interloper briefed the CIA in 1953 but its findings never reached Congress or the public.

 *   [https://www.nicap.org/docs/bethune_nicapfile_02.pdf](https://www.nicap.org/docs/bethune_nicapfile_02.pdf)
 *   [https://www.ufoexplorations.com/_files/ugd/aa4aac_a0261f418177495ca81a5c831721b607.pdf](https://www.ufoexplorations.com/_files/ugd/aa4aac_a0261f418177495ca81a5c831721b607.pdf)